JasonZhuYL/MusicSys/readme.md

 ## 2.4.
 Keyboard Auto-Detect through Handshake Signals

 When west detect or east detect bit changes, the board would notice that the overall board arrangement has changed.
 The board on the left will always initiate a handshake.
 For example, if only two boards are connected together, the board on the left would initiate the handshake.
 If three boards are connected, the second board would initiate the handshake to inform others of its existance.
 Since the left board always initiate the handshake, only the board on the right would accept this message.
-This is done by assigning the second bit in the handshake message as the boards' position (range from 1 to 3).
+This is done by assigning the second byte in the handshake message as the boards' position (range from 1 to 3).
 After handshake, each board would know its accurate position in the overall board arrangement.

 ## 2.5.
 CAN Communication Messages